Drive-in theater: Peak (late 1940s–1960s)

 As revenue was more limited than regular theaters since showings could only begin at twilight, there were abortive attempts to create suitable conditions for daylight viewing, such as large tent structures, but nothing viable was developed.

 One of the largest drive-in theaters was the Johnny All-Weather Drive-In in Copiague, New York.
 Covering over 29 acres, it could park 2,500 vehicles.
 It had a full-service restaurant with seating on the roof and a trolley system to take children and adults to a playground and a large indoor theater for bad weather or for those who wanted to watch in air-conditioned comfort.
+The largest in the world was Loew's Open Air in Lynn, Massachusetts which could hold 5,000 cars.